Atelier User Guide

 Nova — AI Operations Agent

 Nova is an AI assistant specialised in cluster operations and troubleshooting.
+It needs an LLM profile assigned to the Nova role — without one, the panel will tell you so rather than answering.

 Accessing Nova